 A closer look at Yiren Digital is helpful to better understand the headwinds that online marketplaces are facing this year.
 The CreditEase subsidiary, formerly known as Yirendai, has been affected by the covid-19 outbreak across China.
 Ning Tang, Yiren Digital’s executive chairman and chief executive officer, speaking on the latest earnings call on 26 March, said it had loosened its repayment terms to support borrowers in some of the parts of the country affected by the pandemic.

-The firm’s allowance for contract assets – an indicator of its credit loss assumptions – to 588 million yuan, or 7.4 percent of loan volume from the previous quarter’s 345 million yuan or 3.3 percent of loan volume.
+The firm’s allowance for contract assets – an indicator of its credit loss assumptions – has increased to 588 million yuan, or 7.4 percent of loan volume from the previous quarter’s 345 million yuan or 3.3 percent of loan volume.